shushcli/shush/README.md

 There is a [bitcoin bounty](https://github.com/shushcli/shush/issues/1) ready to be claimed if you can bypass this scheme.

+If you are *backing up a bitcoin wallet*, you might be better off doing something with multisig.
+This article summarizes some of the [drawbacks of Shamir](https://blog.keys.casa/shamirs-secret-sharing-security-shortcomings/), but I think in some cases it's still a good solution!

 **This is not security-hardened code.
 Use at your own risk.**

 ## Usage